dime-coin/electrum-docs/seedphrase.rst

-List of reserved numbers
+List of Reserved Numbers
 ------------------------

-The following version numbers are used for Electrum seeds.
+The following version numbers are used for Electrum-Dime seeds.

 ======== ========= =====================================
 Number   Type      Description
 ======== ========= =====================================
-0x01     Standard  P2PKH and Multisig P2SH wallets
+0x01     Standard  P2PKH and Multisig P2SH Wallets
-0x100    Segwit    Segwit: P2WPKH and P2WSH wallets
-0x101    2FA       Two-factor authenticated wallets
+0x101    2FA       Two-factor Authenticated Wallets
 ======== ========= =====================================

 In addition, the version bytes of master public/private keys indicate